TeseoLou/clancy-nook-walking-tours/README.md

    - The TripAdvisor logo changes on hover, swapping to a different-colored version and a larger size.
    - The contact button background changes color on hover, making it stand out and encouraging user interaction.

-## **Process Methodology** (4)
+# **4. Process Methodology**
 The Clancy Nook Walking Tours website was a user-centric, fully responsive, and visually engaging platform designed to showcase historic walking tours in Manchester.
-The goal was to provide an intuitive and accessible experience for both tourists and locals, ensuring seamless navigation, efficient booking options, and an engaging presentation of the tour offerings.
+The goal was to provide an intuitive and accessible experience for both tourists and locals, ensuring ergonomics navigation, efficient booking options, and an engaging presentation of the tour offerings.

 This section outlined the step-by-step approach during development, the website features, challenges and solutions along the way, and the technologies used to bring the project to completion.

-### **Approach** (4.1)
+## **4.1.
+Approach**
-The development process was a structured, incremental approach, emphasising responsiveness, accessibility, and clean code.
+The development process was a structured, incremental approach, emphasizing responsiveness, accessibility, and clean code.

 Industry best practices in front-end web development include the use of:
 - Mobile First